 About the Free Spirit 50k

 Of course, the original free spirits on this land were the Abenaki, Pocumtuc, and Squagheag peoples, most of whom were eventually driven from the land by war, disease, and dispossession by settlers.
-They maintained the land through practices such as periodic burns to maintain open land and encourage our native wild lowbush blueberries, which still flourish here today.
+They stewarded the land through practices such as periodic burns to maintain open land and encourage our native wild lowbush blueberries, which still flourish here today.

 In 1764, Abijah Prince, a formerly enslaved Black man, acquired a plot of land in Guilford, Vermont through a lifetime of saving and military service.
 He purchased the freedom of his wife, Lucy Terry, who had been born in Africa, was kidnapped, and sent in slavery to Rhode Island and eventually to Deerfield.
 Lucy Terry Prince was a poet, and her ballad ‘Bars Fight’ is considered to be the oldest known poem by a Black American woman.
 The Princes were initially prosperous and had six children, but their life in Guilford was sadly tainted with the harassment inflicted on them by their neighbor.
 In 1785, Lucy appealed to the Governor and his council for protection, which was granted.
-Vermont was an independent republic at the time.
+Vermont was still an independent republic at the time.
 It had not yet joined the United States.
 You will go right through their old homestead on Abijah Prince Road.

 Just on the other side of the border in Guilford, Vermont was (and still is) home to groups of writers, poets, artists, off-grid homesteaders, and artisans who formed communes in the 1960s and 70s such as the Johnson’s Pastures commune, Total Loss Farm, and Tree Frog Farm.
 You will run/wheel your way past all of these on the course.
 When cruising down Packer Corners Road, look for the sculptures of Fenwick, who came to this community in 1969 and is still at work.
 Thanks to Verandah Porche for letting us cross the field at Total Loss Farm!